anna-m-b/music-library-api/README.md

 }
 ```

 The controller for this route uses the Sequelize method `findByPk(id)` which returns the entry that matches the given ID.
-'Pk' stands for primary key.
-Read about it here: [Sequelize Docs](https://sequelize.org/master/manual/model-querying-finders.html)
+'Pk' stands for primary key, which is the unique identifier of a database entry.
+Read about `findByPk` and other 'finders' here: [Sequelize Docs](https://sequelize.org/master/manual/model-querying-finders.html)

 ### **Update artist name or genre**